sprice89/dwt-docs/indepth/initialize.md

 dynamsoft.webtwain.addon.camera.js - This file contains the functionalities of the mobile camera part of the webcam add-on.
 You're not supposed to change it without consulting the Dynamsoft Support Team. dynamsoft.upload.js - This file contains the functionalities of the Dynamsoft Upload Module.
 You're not supposed to change it without consulting the Dynamsoft Support Team.
 ```
-##  Creating the WebTwain Instance
+##  Usage Modes
-Once all the necessary files have been loaded in, it is time for the main part of the initialization process to take place, the creation of the WebTwain instance.
-Before we dive into the details of what this entails, let's take a look at the two modes in which the SDK can be used:
+Once all the necessary files have been loaded in, it is time to start using the Web TWAIN Environment to create the Web TWAIN instance.
+Before we dive into the details of what this entails, let's take a look at the two modes in which the environment can operate in:

-**Service Mode**
+#### Service Mode

 The Dynamsoft Service is a quiet, background service that handles the communication between the connected scanner's driver and the browser client.

 When using Web TWAIN on a Windows, Mac, or Linux machine, the user by default goes with service mode (recommended) which requires the installation of the Dynamsoft Service.
 Once the user accesses the web page, they will be prompted to install the service.
 The prompt will display the download link, and once the installer (.msi) is downloaded, the installation process will take just a few seconds.